Ladder Dates and Rules for 2018

 Here's how the ladders work:

-- Sign-up: Members sign up for a singles and/or mixed doubles ladder by emailing email@example.com with subject "Tennis Ladder Signup", and indicating their level of play (NTRP 2.0, 2.5, 3.0, 3.5, 4.0 self-rating guide) and which ladder(s) they would like to sign up for.
-For the mixed doubles ladder you must sign up as a team so you need to either provide the name of your partner if you have one or indicate you are looking for a partner so you can potentially form a team with another player who is also looking for a partner.
+- Sign-up: Members sign up for a singles and/or doubles ladder by emailing email@example.com with subject "Tennis Ladder Signup", and indicating their level of play (NTRP 2.0, 2.5, 3.0, 3.5, 4.0 self-rating guide) and which ladder(s) they would like to sign up for.
+For the doubles ladder you must sign up as a team but it can be a men team, a women team, or a mixed team.
+Doubles teams will be grouped according to the combined level of play, (for example, a team with 2.5+2.5 players will match with a team with 2.0 + 3.0 players, etc) The minimum entries for each ladder to run is 9 (forming minimum 3 boxes, see Format paragraph below).

 - Format: The ladder will be designed as a modified ladder system with 3 or more